-Because it usually requires very little effort to collect the data necessary for the calculation of Specific Capacity, it is an extremely useful measurement which can be used to identify declines in well performance, which allows for planning an optimal well rehabilitation schedule.
+Because it usually requires very little effort to collect the data necessary for the calculation of Specific Capacity, it is an extremely useful measurement that can be used to identify declines in well performance, which allows for planning an optimal well rehabilitation schedule.
 The Specific Capacity of a well is the pumping rate (gpm) (Q) divided by the drawdown in feet (s).
-Specific Capacity can also be used provide the design pumping rate or maximum yield for the well and to estimate the transmissivity of the surrounding formations penetrated by the well screens.
-Thefollowing equation is used to calculate Specific Capacity:
+Specific Capacity can also be used to provide the design pumping rate or maximum yield for the well and to estimate the transmissivity of the surrounding formations penetrated by the well screens.
+The following equation is used to calculate Specific Capacity:

 SC = Q/s

 Note: SC = Specific Capacity (gpm/ft); Q = discharge (gpm); s = drawdown (ft)

 In the figure at the left, the well has a drawdown of 40 feet.
 If the well was pumping at 200 gpm, the Specific Capacity would be 200 gpm divided by 40 feet of drawdown to give a Specific Capacity of 5.